 If functionality is what you’re looking for, you should definitely get the Metrokane Vertical Houdini corkscrew.
 It is an ideal mix of elegant design, smooth surface, and superb functionality.
 The durable material and the silver color with black and metal accents make this corkscrew look very attractive.

-Moreover, this is a durable product which is compatible with all cork types.
+Moreover, this is a durable product that is compatible with all cork types.
 What’s great about it is the automatic release of the cork and not having to exert too much force.
 You will also get a foil cutter with this corkscrew.
 Note that over time the spiral might become loose.

 2. HiCoup Wing Corkscrew Wine Opener